Processing your application

 A formal Conditional Offer will be sent to you by email.

 The majority of offers of admission are made in February and March.
 If you applied before the general funding deadlines in December, you should receive notification of the outcome of your application during these months.

 If your application is unsuccessful, you may receive notification of the outcome earlier.
 This is not because your application was not fully considered; this is because the process for establishing all the components of an offer is time-consuming.

 The Departmentor Faculty decision is typically the longest part of the admissions process and the most variable in terms of length; it can take up to several months.
 Some departments wait until the course deadline has passed before considering all applications together, while other departments consider applications as soon as they are received.

 For information on how a particular department processes applications, please check the relevant departmental website or contact the department directly.

 It may take approximately seven days from departmental approval for your application to be considered by the Degree Committee.

 It may take approximately seven days from degree committee approval for your application to be considered by the Board of Graduate Studies.

-The Graduate Admissions Office makes the official offer of admission by email.
+The Postgraduate Admissions Office makes the official offer of admission by email.